 Using state-of-the-art genomic and proteomic methodologies, the team discovered that the MLL-AF4 fusion protein stimulates the production of NG2, a protein not found in healthy hematopoietic cells.
 The consequence of this aberrant production of NG2 is that it interacts with a sensor the cell uses to respond to growth signals during development, a protein called FLT3, and activates it even in the absence of its specific proliferation signals.

-The activation of FLT3 promotes the proliferation mechanisms of the cell, a hallmark of cancer, one of which is the inactivation of the glucocorticoid receptor, rendering the cell insensitive to the for B-ALL.
+The activation of FLT3 promotes the proliferation mechanisms of the cell, a hallmark of cancer, one of which is the inactivation of the glucocorticoid receptor, rendering the cell insensitive to the standard treatment for B-ALL.
 The final effector of this inactivation is the well-known repressor protein AP-1.

 Despite the fact that researchers used basically in vitro and ex vivo methodologies (mice xenografts), and their results are still in the preclinical stage, all these findings are a goldmine to clinical research, because the more cellular systems involved, the more targets to attack with carefully designed drugs or immunotherapies in the future.